lusignan/zacdelusignan-site/content/about/_index.md

 ## Zac de Lusignan

 Interdisciplinary data analyst experienced in data wrangling, exploration, and visualization with social science and economic data.
-Skilled in communicating complex statistical concepts to colleagues and lay audiences.
+Skilled in communicating complex statistical concepts to non-technical audiences.

 ### EXPERIENCE